IsaForsberg/amazon-project/README.md

-Amazon Clone – JavaScript Course Project
+#Amazon Clone – JavaScript Course Project

 This repository contains my course project where I built an Amazon‑style online store.
-The project is part of my learning journey through a JavaScript course by SuperSimpleDev, where I gradually practiced the fundamentals and then built a complete, functional project.
+The project is part of my learning journey through a JavaScript course by SuperSimpleDev, where I practiced the fundamentals step by step and eventually built a complete, functional application.

-How to Run the Project
+🚀 How to Run the Project
 Open amazon.html in your browser to explore the project.

-Here you can:
+You can:

 View products loaded from a backend